 3. Segment Lists and Target Messages

-To prevent annoying email recipients with irrelevant content, and to increase the likelihood that the reader will click, use list segmentation.
+To prevent annoying email recipients with irrelevant content and increase the likelihood of email engagement, segment your marketing lists into distinct groups based on demographics, firmographics, engagement, and behavior.
 Create groups of like-minded people so you can tailor offers to their specific qualifications.
 Marketers who segment their lists enjoy more transactions, more sales leads, and greater revenue.
 Once the list is segmented and you know who you are sending emails to, the next level is to consider what content they are looking for and use it for the offer.
 If the offer speaks to the recipient’s needs, it’s a no-brainer that the email will receive more clicks to take advantage of that offer.

 4. Remove Distractions: Focus on the Call to Action